 Unfortunately, you can't learn much about a sound bar's sound quality by listening to it in a loud, busy store that looks nothing like your living room.
-You're best off relying on the expert reviews at CNET (and elsewhere, if you must) supplemented by user reviews.
+You're best off relying on the expert reviews at CNET (and elsewhere) supplemented by user reviews.
 And even if you're fairly confident in your pick after doing some research, it's wise to buy from a retailer with a solid return policy, since every room sounds different and you might pick a sound bar that's a bad fit for your living room.

 Where most sound bars fail is the ability to handle music.
 The best sound bars are passable, but if you're planning on lots of dedicated music listening in your living room, a sound bar probably isn't going to cut it.
 Pioneer's SP-SB23W is an exception, though, offering some of the best music performance from a sound bar that we've heard -- although it still doesn't compare to separate speakers.